greg/objser-swift/README.md

 }
 ```

-See [Conformance.swift](ObjSer/Conformance.swift) for further examples.
+See [Serialisable.swift](ObjSer/Serialisable.swift) for explanatory documentation, and [Conformance.swift](ObjSer/Conformance.swift) for further examples.

 **Note:** Do not catch errors thrown by `Deserialising`'s accessor functions, unless you intend to try a different primitive value if one does not work.
 If initialisation fails, rethrow a caught error, or throw a new one.